simoninireland/epydemic/doc/implementation/events.rst

 ----------

-As well as evaluating an event function, the event stream is "tapped" to a single well-known method, :meth:`NetworkExperiment.eventFired`.
-This allows sub-classes of :class:`NetworkExperiment` to act on *every* event, regardless of which process defines it and whether it was stochastic or posted.
+As well as evaluating an event function, the event stream is "tapped" to a single well-known method, :meth:`Dynamics.eventFired`.
+This allows sub-classes of :class:`Dynamics` to act on *every* event, regardless of which process defines it and whether it was stochastic or posted.

 When events are defined or posted using the various methods, they can optionally be given names.
-These names are then passed to :meth:`NetworkExperiment.eventFired`, and form the only way in which different types of events can be differentiated.
+These names are then passed to :meth:`Dynamics.eventFired`, and form the only way in which different types of events can be differentiated.

-This feature isn't used at all within "core" ``epydemic``, but the appropriate calls are in place for all the core classes (for example :class:`StochasticDynamics` and :class:`BondPercolation`).
+This feature isn't used at all within "core" ``epydemic``, but the appropriate calls are in place for all the core classes (for example :class:`StochasticDynamics`).
 It is provided as another extension mechanism that can be used if and when needed.

+Note also that event taps are defined intimately tied-up with the :class:`Process` class, and need one to operate.
+This means they're not defined for classes derived directly from :class:`NetworkExperiment` (which includes :class:`BondPercolation` and :class:`SitePercolation`).